Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 names <- read.table("names.txt", sep = ';', fill = T)
 sum_df <- data.frame()

+#Due to the presence of all common separators in the main text of the annotation files, " was used to separate values in the table.
 for (i in c(1:length(names[,1]))) {
   df_strain <- names[i,1]
   temp_df0 <-  read.table(paste("work/annotation/", df_strain, "_annot.tsv", sep = ""),